vmware-tanzu/community-edition/docs/site/content/docs/latest/externaldns-config.md

 Follow [the ExternalDNS docs](https://github.com/kubernetes-sigs/external-dns#running-externaldns) for guidance on how to configure ExternalDNS for your DNS provider.

-### Configuration sample
+### Configuration example
 The following example shows a simple `bind` (rfc2136) implementation.

-#### Before you begin
-Ensure the ExternalDNS package is installed, for more information about installing packages, see [Packages Introduction](packages-intro.md).

-#### Procedure
 1. Run the following command to generate an empty configuration file in the current directory:

     `tanzu package configure external-dns.tce.vmware.com`

 2. Update the empty configuration file based on the following sample:
 Note: Comments which begin with `#@` are important `ytt` directives and should remain unchanged in your final configuration file.